 In February and March 2021, properties that will have impacts in the right-of-way during construction should have received a letter.
 The letter would direct property owners to prepare to remove any items from the right-of-way before crews arrive.
 Since construction is being pushed out to Summer of 2022, there is now more time to prepare to remove any items property owners wish to salvage prior to construction.

 Portland noise code allows construction from 7 a.m. to 6 p.m.
 Monday through Saturday.
 Work after 6 p.m. and before 7 a.m. and all hours on Sundays requires a noise variance from the Portland Noise Office.

 To minimize interruptions to traffic at busy intersections on East Burnside and protect public safety, Environmental Services is proposing to repair sewer lines overnight.
-The project has requested a permit from the Portland Noise Office to allow night work at four locations in the Kerns Neighborhood:
+The project has requested and have been approved for a permit from the Portland Noise Office to allow night work at four locations in the Kerns Neighborhood:

 SE 26th Avenue and E Burnside Street for four nights with open trench excavation.

 NE 24th Avenue and E Burnside Street for three nights with cured-in-place-pipe lining (CIPP) trenchless method.

 NE 28th Avenue and E Burnside Street for three nights with open trench excavation.